-Formally, all decisions regarding your employment including the contract, PhD planner final approvals (see below), etc. are the responsibility of the BBS Graduate School.
+Formally, all decisions regarding your employment including the contract, MyPhD, etc. are the responsibility of the BBS Graduate School.
 The formal responsible person is the Vice Dean for Research and Talent.
 In practice, there is a high degree of autonomy and delegation at the Political Science Department.
-The Vice Dean would generally only step in if some real conflict arises in relation to the completion of the obligations within your contract, which is rare.
-They will be involved in other particulars related to specific employer benefits/support such as maternity/paternity leave.
+The Vice Dean would generally only step in if a conflict arises in relation to the completion of the obligations within your contract, which is rare.
+They will also be involved in other particulars related to specific employer benefits/support such as maternity/paternity leave.

 Your first point of contact would be the Department secretary in our department.
-She can refer you, when and where relevant, to specific contacts in the BSS Graduate School.
+She can refer you, when and where to contact in the BSS Graduate School.